Robin-Castellani/interview-problems/README.rst

 - I know how to write documentation with the ReStructuredText syntax (which I think is harder than Markdown, but it makes me obtain wonderful results without using LaTeX);
+- I know how to use Sphinx and GitHub Actions to automatically build beautiful and professional documentation from docstrings;
 - as you read, I speak (or better, I write) English.

 The problems 🤔